gaehlerm/SoftwareEngineering/README.md

 In data classes all variables are public.
 Everyone can work with the variables directly.
 There is no need for setter or getter functions.
 The Java people claim that this was bad because you had to decouple everything.
 They were decoupling the implementation of the class (the variable) from the interface (the getter and setter).
 Well, yes, they do decouple them.
 But they never really thought about the outcome.
 They decouple in a strictly worse manner than just giving raw access to the class variables.

 Let me make an example.
-We have the class bottle
+We have again the class bottle:
 ```Py
 class Bottle
    def get_size(self):